 I read a lot of science fiction and fantasy when I was in middle school and high school, but veered away from it sometime after college.
-Eventually, I made my way back, and take time to read a science fiction book every once in a while.
+Eventually, I made my way back, and take time to read a science fiction book as often as I can.

 These are not in any particular order, and as a result, there may be duplicates.